-The IFS observations that will be carried out with the MAAT@GTC will also allow to follow-up the electromagnetic counterparts of newly-detected gravitational signal events and will help in building multi-epochs spectral energy distributions.
-Among the many advantages provided by MAAT with respect to other similar operating IFUs in 10m-class telescopes, like MUSE at VLT/ESO, the coverage of the "blue" region of the optical spectrum represents one of the most important addition.
+The IFS observations that will be carried out with MAAT@GTC will also allow to follow-up the electromagnetic counterparts of newly-detected gravitational signal events and will help in building multi-epoch spectral energy distributions.
+Among the many advantages provided by MAAT with respect to other similar operating IFUs in 10m-class telescopes, like MUSE at VLT/ESO, the coverage of the "blue" region of the optical spectrum represents one of the most important additions.
 The early emission from kilonovae is characterised by a very hot black body spectrum, with the peak of the thermal emission located at near-UV/blue wavelengths.
-In the days following the peak brightness, the kilonova ejecta cools implying a thermal emission more "red" and peaking in the near-IR wavelength region.
+In the days following the peak brightness, the kilonova ejecta cools down implying a redder thermal emission peaking in the near-IR.
 Consequently, the peak of the kilonova emission is more intense at blue wavelengths, where MAAT is particularly sensitive.
-In Figure 7 we show an example drawn from the X-shooter spectral series of the kilonova AT2017gfo (Pian et al. 2017), which shows the potential of investigating the blue region of the wavelength spectrum as provided by MAAT: several transitions of r-process elements fall in this spectral region (we mention the possible resonance line of Sr II 4077-4215 Å) which points out to an important role for our proposed instrument for kilonova science in the years to come.
+In Figure 7 we show an example drawn from the X-shooter spectral series of the kilonova AT2017gfo (Pian et al. 2017), which shows the potential of investigating the blue region of the wavelength spectrum as provided by MAAT: several transitions of r-process elements fall in this spectral region (we mention the possible resonance line of Sr II 4077-4215 Å), which points out to an important role for MAAT@GTC for kilonova science in the years to come.